OC3: Transnational alliances

 Before full implementation grants were granted by Education Out Loud to a number of successful applicants, 19 alliances were chosen under Operational Component 3 to undergo the Year Zero process.
-Year Zero is part of the Education Out Loud learning agenda and functions as a developmental pathway for the candidates.
-Over a duration of six months, the candidates are provided with support to build organizational capacity and develop a sound theory of change and learning plan.
-The six-month period provides Year Zero candidates with a strong foundation, equipping them to develop their final full project proposals.
-Additionally, the period gives the candidates a chance to test their approaches and initiate relationship-building with key actors.
-Read more about the last 9 alliances chosen to undergo the Year Zero process - five of them were awarded the full grant.
+Over a duration of six months, the candidates were provided with support to build organizational capacity and develop a sound theory of change and learning plan.
+The six-month period provided Year Zero candidates with a strong foundation, equipping them to develop their final full project proposals.
+Additionally, the period gave the candidates a chance to test their approaches and initiate relationship-building with key actors.
+9 alliances underwent the Year Zero process - five of them were awarded the full grant.

 Discover more about the alliances which have received full implementation grants under Operational Component 3 by clicking on the alliances below.